 My research and teaching interests encompass economic statecraft, international security, international institutions, and foreign policy.
 In particular, I investigate the political effects of financial coercion in foreign policy.
 The book project from my dissertation, The Financialization of Foreign Policy: Targeted Financial Sanctions, Vulnerability, and Government Retaliation, identifies the conditions that prompt hostile government responses to the imposition of targeted financial sanctions on subnational actors by the U.S.

-I hold an M.A. in Political Science from UW-Madison.
-I received undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
+I received my Ph.D. in Political Science from the University of Wisconsin-Madison.
+I hold an M.A. in Political Science from UW-Madison and undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
 I enjoy running, hiking, and reading fiction.